kellnerd/listenbrainz-ts/README.md

 None of the parsers performs any filtering of listens, so you have to detect potential duplicates and skipped listens yourself.

 The parsers do not include any logic to access files to make them platform independent.
-You can pass them the content from a HTTP response body or from a Deno file, for example.
+You can pass them the content from a HTTP response body or from a file, for example.

-The following parsers are available in the `listenbrainz/parser/*.ts` submodules:
+The following parsers are available in the `listenbrainz/parser/*` submodules:

 - **JSON**: Accepts a JSON-serialized `Listen` object (as shown by the LB “Inspect listen” dialog) or an array of `Listen` objects (format of a [LB listening history export]) as input.
 - **JSONL**: Multiple JSON-serialized `Listen` objects, separated by line breaks.